 - Brake fluid level in the brake fluid reservoir

 - Brake fluid changes every 12 – 24 months

 While Test Driving an MPS

 It is important to test the brakes under both hard and light braking conditions to make sure they are functioning properly.
 If the car pulls to one side it may have a sticking/seized caliper.
-This can occur if the car has been sitting for unused for a long period of time.
-If the caliper has seized on the Mazda 3 MPS you are inspecting, you may hear a load thud when you pull away for the first time.
+This can occur if the car has been sitting unused for a long period of time.
+If the caliper has seized on the Mazda 3 MPS you are inspecting, you may hear a loud thud when you pull away for the first time.

-You should also watch out for and juddering/shaking through the steering wheel when the brakes are applied.
+You should also watch out for juddering/shaking through the steering wheel when the brakes are applied.
 This is usually a sign of warped discs/rotors and often becomes first apparent under high speed braking.